Detox Do’s and Don’ts

 What to Drink

 Drink at least eight glasses of water a day.
 This should include purified, filtered or bottled water.
 You can also drink herbal coffee or tea.
 In addition, I recommend drinking one cup of fruit or vegetable juice each day.
 Try a carrot-apple blend with grated ginger (you can buy the two juices separately and combine them with one-third water), or fresh watermelon juice.
-The flesh of the watermelon is high in beta-carotene and vitamin C, and the seeds are high in vitamin E, zinc and selenium.
+The flesh of the watermelon is high in beta-carotene and vitamin C, and the seeds are high in vitamin E, What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… and selenium.
 You can make a delicious antioxidant cocktail by whizzing the flesh and seeds in a blender.

 What to Eat